Aditi-Singla/Parallel-Distributed-Programming/Lab3 - Hypersort MPI/README.md

 2. **Design Decisions :**

     - Vectors have been used instead of int[] as the size of the vector can be easily changed and helps easy merging of the two vectors at every iteration in every process
-    - For convenience, we have only declared vectors once per process and clear it in every iteration so that system calls are minimised
+    - For convenience, we have declared vectors only once per process and we clear it in every iteration so that system calls are minimised
-    - As much as possibile, minimal copies of the data were created to improve memory performance
+    - As much as possibile, minimal copies of the data are created to improve memory performance
-    - The extra copies have been cleared at every step
-    - Different tags have been used to match matching calls, to avoid bugs in the code
-    - The implementation is in C++11, a decent trade-off between code efficiency and coding efficiency

 3. **Load Balancing Strategy :**